 - Retreats - Once a year, we spend a relaxed weekend away from the city to focus on our collective spiritual growth, allowing us to deepen our relationship with God and each other.

 - Gay Pride - In June, the GIFTS Fellowship participates in several Pride activities, including its long-standing tradition of serving water to marchers at both the Pride March and the Dyke March.
-To see pictures of us at Gay Pride, click here.
+View the Pride 2017 photos here.

 - Facebook - Like our Facebook page and meet some new people.